SimonSubokLee/ston-docs-son/admin/log.kr.rst

       ``session-id`` is allocated when the Client(HTTP or File I/O) Context is generated.
       In the general process of Open -> Read -> Close, the Client Context is created at Open and destructed at Close.
-      On the other hand, the getattr function is an atomic funcion that Client Context is created/destructed all the time, so it always assigned with a new session-id.
+      On the other hand, the getattr function is an "atomic function", wherein the Client Context is constantly created/destructed, so it is always assigned with a new session-id.